310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Is it 'cuz you can’t stand doing something embarrassing?

-So you decided to help out your family instead—the people in your comfort zone?
+So you decided to help out your family instead — the people in your comfort zone?
 You wanted to avoid any hardships or painful situations, so you chose the easy way out?
+{% endbubble %}

+{% bubble Tetora angry %}
-If so, that’s just annoying.
+If so, that’s just irritating.
 I’ve always hated that part 'bout you.

 You're always such a coward!
 You're just a spineless wimp!

-It’s like I’m looking at my old self!
+It’s like I’m lookin' at my old self!
 It irritates me so much!
+{% endbubble %}

+{% bubble Tetora frown2 %}
 I’m sorry, but I guess I really am angry!

-I don’t have the same kind of unwavering tolerance as Taishou or Taichou!
+I just don’t have the same kinda unwavering tolerance as Taishou or Taichou!
+{% endbubble %}

+{% bubble Tetora sad %}
 But y'know, Midori-kun… Let me ask you something!
 Exactly what was this whole year to you?

-Taichou went to pick you up *every day!* He was always there to help you get through the day, even though you had zero motivation!
+Taichou went to pick you up *every day!*

+He was always there to help you get through the day, even though you had zero motivation!
 Did all of that effort he spent, running around and encouraging you, just go to waste?

 He completely used up his last precious year in high school *just* to try and hone our skills, y'know!
-Are you saying all of that was just a waste of time?
+Are you saying all'a that was just a waste of time?
+{% endbubble %}

+{% bubble Tetora frown %}
 No… Actually, was it too much pressure for you?
-Or was all of that help too irritating?
+Or was all'a that help too irritating?
 Was it all just a nuisance to you?

-All of your nonstop whining and complaining—I thought that was just you being embarrassed, that deep down it might've all meant something to you!
+All of your nonstop whining and complaining —

+I was hoping that was just you being embarrassed, that deep down it might've all meant something to you!
+{% endbubble %}

+{% bubble Tetora angry3 %}
 But if you’re telling me that all of it was just a waste, that you really meant it when you said you hated everything and wanted to die…

-Then what was Taichou’s whole year for?!
+Then what was Taichou’s whole year for!?

-I know that nobody asked him to do any of that—that he’s the one who decided to do all of that on his own—If that’s what you’re thinking, it’s true!
+I know that nobody asked him to do any of that — that he’s the one who decided to do all of that on his own — If that’s what you’re thinking, it’s true!
 But the way you’ve been acting is just *too much!*
+{% endbubble %}

+{% bubble Tetora sad3 %}
 He was expecting so much from you!
 You, who’s so much more talented than me!
 So much more handsome than me!

 To be honest, as one of your classmates, it makes me super jealous!